VoltrefferNL/BENC-News-App/readme.md

 [Project hosted on Heroku](https://nc-news-voltreffer.herokuapp.com/api/)

 An Express server that provides data to the frontend of my reddit-style App.
 The full App will be a reddit clone with users/topics/articles/comments and the ability to up and downvote.
+The project uses a SQL database that interacts with Postgres.
+Knex has been used to build the avaible queries.

 ## Copying the project: